yaruno/priority-queue/README.md

 ## Overview

-This priority queue is implemented as a sorted doubly-linked list where each node contains a value and a priority number.
+This priority queue is implemented as a sorted doubly-linked list where each node contains a value of **any type** and a **priority number**.
 The queue maintains the following ordering:

 - **Lower priority numbers** are positioned at the **back** of the queue (processed first)
 - **Higher priority numbers** are positioned at the **front** of the queue (processed later)
+- Items are removed from the back of the queue i.e. at the order of lowest priority number first
 - Items with the **same priority** are grouped together
 - Items added with **same priority** are added to the end of their priority group